jaenfigueroa/PokeZone/README.md

 - sortablejs
 - i18next

-## 🌎 Despliegue en netlify y sitio web
+## 🌎 Deployment on netlify and website

-Puedes probar e interactuar con la pagina web [aqui](https://pokezone-jaenfigueroa.netlify.app/).
+You can try and interact with the website [here](https://pokezone-jaenfigueroa.netlify.app/).

-## 🎓 Nuevos conceptos dominados y aplicados
+## 🎓 New concepts mastered and applied

-- Uso de react-router-dom: BrowserRouter, HashRouter, Routes, Route, Navigate, NavLink
+- Use of react-router-dom: BrowserRouter, HashRouter, Routes, Route, Navigate, NavLink
 - Hooks: useState, useEffect, useParams, useNavigate, useRef, useTranslation
-- librerias: sortablejs, i18next
+- Libraries: sortablejs, i18next

-## 💼 Mas proyectos
+## 💼 More projects
-- Portafolio: www.jaenfigueroa.com
+- Portfolio: www.jaenfigueroa.com

-## ☎️ Contacto
+## 👥 Contact

 - Email: contact@jaenfigueroa.com
 - Github: @jaenfigueroa
 - Linkedin: @jaenfigueroa
 - Whatsapp: +51 995780916

-## 📜 Licencia Creative Commons
+## 📜 Creative Commons License

 Copyright © 2023 Jaen Figueroa

-Este trabajo se distribuye bajo la Licencia Creative Commons Attribution 4.0 International (CC BY 4.0).
-Puedes compartir y usar este trabajo de acuerdo a los términos de la licencia, siempre y cuando se atribuya al autor original.
-Para ver una copia de la licencia, visita http://creativecommons.org/licenses/by/4.0/.
+This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+You can share and use this work according to the terms of the license, as long as you attribute the original author.
+To view a copy of the license, visit http://creativecommons.org/licenses/by/4.0/.